BEEFY-JOE/ArchLinuxNotes/README.md

 ## Changes to Kernel Boot Options
 ### Fixing Refresh Rate and Graphics Artifacting
-Add the following flags to the options line in the `/boot/loader/entries/linux.conf` file.
+If using systemd-boot add the following flags to the options line in the `/boot/loader/entries/linux.conf` file.
 The specific .conf file name will be different for each kernel.

 `amdgpu.dcdebugmask=0x10 amdgpu.dpm=1 amdgpu.ppfeaturemask=0xffffffff amdgpu.dc=1 amdgpu.si_support=1 amdgpu.cik_support=1`